timhughes/vagrant_ansible_okd4/README.md

 Start a web server locally with `./webroot` as the root directory.
 The simplest way is to use the webserver built into python.
-This web server serves the ipxe configs and all the installation files.
+This web server serves the ipxe configs and all the installation files. 🔥 the `./webroot/os_ignition/auth` directory contains files that dont need to be and should never be accessable, I have just been lazy here since it is a network local to wy workstation.

-    python -m http.server --directory ./webroot 8000
+    python -m http.server --bind 192.168.100.1 --directory ./webroot 8000

 Make sure that the virtual machines can access the web server through any firewalls.
 On fedora use **firewall-cmd**